Anger Thermometer for Kids: Catch Outbursts Before They Start (Free PDF)

 Why Visuals Work Better Than Words

-Spotting Anger Before It Explodes
+Spotting Anger Before It Escalates

 How to Use Your Anger Thermometer at Home

-At Everlief, we’ve seen this approach work for children across a range of ages and needs – from autistic children who need concrete visuals, to children with ADHD who benefit from movement-based strategies.
+At my clinic, Everlief, we’ve seen this approach work for children across a range of ages and needs – from autistic children who need concrete visuals, to children with ADHD who benefit from movement-based strategies.

 Use It During a Calm Moment